seckincengiz/xr/README.md

 * [Business](https://www.business.com/) - Resources on finance, marketing, HR and more
 * [VR/AR Association](https://thedirectory.thevrara.com/) - The VR/AR Directory, 4500 vendors and brands registered
 * [The Manifest](https://themanifest.com/virtual-reality/companies) - Top 100 AR/VR Development Companies
+* [Auganix HUD](https://www.auganix.org/hud/) - The Auganix HUD can be used to find detailed information on AR and VR companies

 #### Youtube Channels